-Winner of the 2001 Village Voice OBIE Award
+Winner of the Village Voice OBIE Awards Special Citation

 A spiralling narrative about a dying man trying to make plans for the end, a pair of lovers trying to make it work and two men trying to make a play.
 A world where accidents happen.
 A story about control.
 A play that keeps its options open.

 News & Reviews

 “In On It is a two-hander that playfully and poignantly deals with matters of dramatic form while questioning the relationship between creative and domestic life.” —The Daily News